 How Does It Work?

-Weight distribution hitches uses spring bars to adjust the trailer’s weight towards the front axle of the tow vehicle instead of just the rear axles.
+Weight distribution hitches use spring bars to adjust the trailer’s weight towards the front axle of the tow vehicle instead of just the rear axles.
 Evening out the weight prevents the back of the vehicle from sagging and adding stress to the rear axles.
-It also prevents from removing weight on the steer axle that can cause loss of control.
+It also prevents removing weight on the steer axle which can cause loss of control.